-Diatomaceous earth isn’t just for swimming pools anymore.
+Diatomaceous earth is not just for swimming pools anymore.
 As a matter of fact, more and more people are using it not just around the home but for health purposes too!

 Diatomaceous Earth and Its Uses.